XavierColombel/react-native-cloudinary-unsigned/README.md

 This module helps you to send files to [Cloudinary](https://cloudinary.com) through an [upload profile](https://cloudinary.com/console/settings/upload).

+Do you like this library?
+Let me a star! ⭐️👍

 ## Getting started

 `$ npm install react-native-cloudinary-unsigned --save`